Deformable Cluster Manipulation via Whole-Arm Policy Learning: APPROACH

 \subsection{Deformable Simulation}

-Realistic simulation of the intricate tree-branch geometry is challenging; fortunately, this is well-studied in botanical literature under the L-system paradigm \cite{prusinkiewicz2012algorithmic}, predominantly for visualisation.
+Realistic simulation of the intricate tree-branch geometry is challenging; fortunately, this is well-studied in literature under the L-system paradigm \cite{prusinkiewicz2012algorithmic}, predominantly for visualisation.
 An L-system borrows from formal grammar theory to model plant morphology by applying a recursive rule collection, starting from an axiom, mimicking the branching patterns.
-Recently, \cite{jacobgentle} has shown that this paradigm can be exported to 3D physics simulators, replete with realistic dynamics, by representing branch segments as rigid cylindrical links connected by revolute joints, amenable to robotic interaction.
+Recently, \cite{jacobgentle} has shown that this paradigm can be exported to 3D physics simulators, by representing branch segments as rigid cylindrical links connected by revolute joints, amenable to robotic interaction.
 In this setup, branch deformations are modelled with a mass-spring-damper \cite{jacob2024learning} actuated with proportional-derivative controllers.
-We borrow the recursion rules, growth attributes, and L-system parameters from \cite{jacobgentle}; however, we extend it with spherical joints to enable multi-axis deformation and enhance compliance for clearance, refer Fig. \ref {fig:problem-description}(d).
+We borrow the recursion rules, growth attributes, and L-system parameters from \cite{jacobgentle}; however, we extend it with spherical joints to enable multi-axis deformation and enhance compliance, refer Fig. \ref {fig:problem-description}(b).
 We run thousands of such tree models in parallel on the distributed physics simulator Isaac Gym \cite{makoviychuk2021isaac}.